railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 :guilabel:`Components Supplier` ) then it will also show up when you click the parent category (such as :guilabel:`Supplier`).

 .. figure:: images/main_window_partner_menu_config.png
    :align: center

-   *Categories of partner in a hierarchical structure : Customer,Prospect,Supplier...*
+   *Categories of partner in a hierarchical structure, for example Customer, Prospect, Supplier*

 The administrator can define new categories.
 So you'll create a new category and link it to a
 partner: